thisrohangupta/changelog/cd-core/templates/README.md

 - You can copy the configuration of a template and forgoe linking it
   - **WARNING: If you do not link a template, then you cannot enforce the stable version**

+## Creating Templates

+- User's can create Templates at the project, org or account level

+- Harness supports various types of templates and they can be leveraged in a Pipeline:
+  1. Step Template
+  2. Stage Template
+  3. Pipeline Template

+- When creating a template users will need to provide a unique identifier for each template, irrespective of the type of template.

 ### Difference between Copy and Use Template in the Harness UI

 #### Copy Template Option